 Any prerequisite course approved by the State Water Board’s Division of Water Quality Deputy Director in accordance with Section V.H.

-6. To remain in good standing with their certification, QSDs and QSPs registered through CASQA shall:
+V.F.6.
+To remain in good standing with their certification, QSDs and QSPs registered through CASQA shall:

 Complete 6 hours, annually, of continuing education on site assessment techniques, best management practice design and implementation, inspection techniques, or monitoring approaches.
 This requirement can be fulfilled in whole or in part by continuing education taken to maintain any of the approved underlying prerequisites; and,